Massage Therapy, Naturopathy

 PRICING, FEES, AND CHARGING CLIENTS

 1.The client named on the receipt is the one who received the treatment.
 The name of the therapist on the receipt is the one who rendered the service or treatment.
 The signature on the receipt is that of said therapist.
+The date on the receipt is the date the service was rendered.

 2.AQTN members must be charging reasonable amounts for their services.
 AQTN does not specify a specific amount for a visit or for an hour.
-However AQTN strongly endorses charging LESS than the reasonable and customary fees as established by the insurance company of their client, when such a situation exists.
+However, AQTN strongly endorses charging less than the reasonable and customary fees as established by the insurance company of their client, when such a situation exists.

-3.AQTN mandates a maximum of 135 $ an hour or for a visit, as being unreasonably high.
+3.AQTN mandates a maximum of 150 $ an hour or for a visit, as being unreasonably high.
 Any amount billed above this would require a special justification of the special circumstances.